lhoangan/lhoangan.github.io/_posts/blogs/2017-06-30-camera-params.md

 the center of projection to the image plane.
 This is, however, different from the focal length of a lens (usually used in lens cameras), which is the distance to the plane where incoming parallel rays meet.
-Because of having no lens, if we consider the same definition for a pinhole camera, its focal length would be infinity.
+Because the pinhole camera model contains no lens, if we consider the same definition for a pinhole camera, the focal length would be at infinity.

 {% include image image="pinhole_vs_lens.png" caption="<b>Figure 2</b> Pinhole
 camera vs. lens camera.
 <a target='_blank' href='https://physics.stackexchange.com/questions/223738/does-focal-length-mean-something-different-with-lenses-and-pinhole-cameras?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa'>Image source</a>"
 %}

-As most of commodity cameras employed in research compose are based on similar structure with thin lenses, small apertures and light sensors in place of films, the pinhole camera model is usually employed in explaining and modelling image formation in computer graphic and computer vision research.
+As most of commodity cameras employed in research compose of the similar structure with thin lenses, small apertures and light sensors in place of the films, researchers of computer vision and graphics usually apply the pinhole camera model in explaining and modelling image formation.

 ## Image formation